 ”As for you, the anointing which you received from Him abides in you, and you have no need for anyone to teach you; but as His anointing teaches you about all things, and is true and is not a lie, and just as it has taught you, you abide in Him.
 Now, little children, abide in Him, so that when He appears, we may have confidence and not shrink away from Him in shame at His coming.”
 (1Jn 2:27-28)

 So the anointing of the Holy Spirit also teaches us about all things, which is why it’s so important that you abide in Him, and that you rely on the Holy Spirit’s teaching.
-It’s very tempting—sometimes—when you don’t understand something, to look to commentary or to look to someone and ask them, call them up on the phone, or ask somebody, “What do you think?”
-Whether it’s a scripture passage you don’t understand or whether it’s a revelation that someone’s received, or a prophecy, and you’re trying to determine, “Is this from God?”, rely on the anointing of the Holy Spirit to show you that as you pray.
+It’s very tempting sometimes when you don’t understand something, to look to a commentary or to look to someone and ask them, call them up on the phone, or ask somebody, “What do you think?”
+Whether it’s a Scripture passage you don’t understand or whether it’s a revelation that someone’s received, or a prophecy, and you’re trying to determine, “Is this from God?”, rely on the anointing of the Holy Spirit to show you the answer as you pray.
 Pray in the Spirit.
 Bring it before the Lord.
 As you search the Scriptures, the Holy Spirit will teach you all things.
 And He will show you whether it’s from God or not.
 So the Holy Spirit serves a critical and essential role in the Kingdom of God.

-One other thing I want to say is that there are plenty of people who have reformed theology out there, but that alone will not save them.
-Their reformed theology will not save them.
-And if they don’t remember that it is solus Spiritus also, that that is part of the package, part of the way of God, they can end up rejecting what God is saying in these last days, because God has poured out His Spirit, and there’s prophecies and there’s dreams and there’s revelations.
+There are plenty of people out there who have reformed theology, but that alone will not save them.
+And if they don’t remember that it is solus Spiritus also, that that is part of the package, part of the way of God, they can end up rejecting what God is saying in these last days, because God has poured out His Spirit, and there are prophecies and there are dreams and there are revelations.
 And if you just rely on your five solas, you can end up missing what God is doing and saying.
 And you can end up calling what God is saying a word from the devil.
 So you need to rely on the Holy Spirit.

-That’s why people who are just saying, “Oh, five solas, that’s it,” and they reject a revelation that’s actually from the Lord, they are making a dangerous move.
+That’s why people who are just saying, “There are only five solas, and that’s all,” while rejecting a genuine revelation that’s actually from the Lord, are making a dangerous move.
 Those people should keep in mind that it’s also solus Spiritus, because they need the Holy Spirit to show them what is of God and what’s not.
-And the Lord does speak through spiritual revelations, dreams, visions, and prophecies.
+For the Lord does speak through spiritual revelations, dreams, visions, and prophecies.
 And those people, who receive genuine revelations, dreams, visions, and prophecies, though they are still human, speak from God as the Holy Spirit carries them along.
 So you’re going to need the Holy Spirit in order to know what is from God and what’s not, along with the Word of God and faith and so on and so forth.
 But you need the Spirit of God.
 Have you received the Holy Spirit yet?

 Attribution notice: Most Scriptures taken from The Holy Bible, New International Version® NIV®, unless otherwise noted.
 "Receiving the Spirit" painting © 2012 Danny Hahlbohm, all rights reserved by the artist.

-Author's note: If you enjoyed this post, I encourage you to read Baptized with the Spirit, Holy Fire Baptism, The Role of the Trinity in Drawing People to God, Supernatural Power for All Disciples, Discerning the Things of the Spirit, Led by the Spirit, and The Spirit without Limit.
+Author's note: If you enjoyed this post, I encourage you to read Baptized with the Spirit, Holy Fire Baptism, The Role of the Trinity in Drawing People to God, Supernatural Power for All Disciples, Discerning the Things of the Spirit, Led by the Spirit, Judging Revelations, Visions, and Prophecies, Gifts and Fruit of the Spirit -- What's the Difference?, and The Spirit without Limit.
 You may also like the other posts in this blog available through the Home page of this blog.
 You may also access my complete blog directory at "Writing for the Master."